Clique trees of infinite locally finite chordal graphs: Infinite clique trees

 \subsection{Edge bijections}

-Theorem~\ref{thm_characterisation} contains a priori overlapping conditions by different clique families.
-The key is differentiating between the restrictions imposed by a clique family and the restrictions imposed by its strict subfamilies.
-In this way, the restrictions are indexed by the clique families and become disjoint.
-With the help of a partition of the edges of $\CliqueGraphOfG$ in proposition~\ref{prop_edge_partition}, we factor~\eqref{eq_characterisation_contractedTree} and write the set of clique trees as the product of sets of smaller trees in theorem~\ref{thm_bijection}.
-The product is indexed by the clique families and, for a given clique family, the associated set of trees is independent of the sets of trees for subfamilies of the clique family.\\
+In this section we show that the restrictions~\eqref{eq_characterisation_contractedTree} imposed by a clique family and its strict subfamilies are independent of each other.
+This allows us to write the set of clique trees as the product of sets of smaller trees, see Theorem~\ref{thm_bijection}.
+The product is indexed by the clique families.
+For a given clique family, the associated set of trees is independent of the sets of trees for subfamilies of the clique family.